TommyNi/writeups/ctf/2024/DeadSecCTF/Bing2/writeup.md

 Linux
 ```

-And we have showed that we can inject commands.
+And we have shown that we can inject commands.
 ## Bypassing the blacklist
-Alright, we now know that the bing.php is vulnerable to command injection we need to find a way to get the flag.
+Alright, we now know that the `bing.php` is vulnerable to command injection we need to find a way to get the flag.
 We know that it is located at `/flag.txt` and one way to read it would be with the `cat` command.
 So our first approach is to do this call
 ``` bash
 cat /flag.txt
 ```